Important vaccinations

 Human papillomavirus (HPV)

-The HPV vaccine helps protect against genital warts and cancers (such as cervical cancer) caused by the human papilloma virus (HPV).
-If you are female and missed the HPV vaccine at school, you can still ask your GP for this vaccine until your 25th birthday.
+The HPV vaccine helps protect against genital warts and cancers (such as cervical cancer and some cancers of the anus and genital areas) caused by the human papilloma virus (HPV).

 Influenza and COVID-19